Nardwacht/assessment-sition/README.md

 "How do I approach this?" was the first question I had before writing any code.
 Opening the provided Figma link and seeing the design, I knew I had to separate all the UI elements.
 I ended up with the navbar and a list of products.

-I eventually decided that I wanted to first create the HTML structure with some static data, so that I can create the layout and could get started on the SCSS.
+Because I don't have a lot of experience with VueJS, I decided that I wanted to first create the page in static HTML first using some static data, so that I can create the layout and could get started on the SCSS.
+Eventually I want to convert the project to VueJS, because I want to challenge myself.

 When I'm happy with the design and layout I'll continue with the functionality that fetches the data and renders the page dynamically.